HeavenlyBerserker/codeChallenge/README.md

 ## Bonus Task 3

-I was unsure what to do on this one.
 The link to the linux Qt 4.8 source was broken.
-I tried looking for it [https://download.qt.io/archive/qt/4.8/4.8.7/] in the website, but downloads were failing for some reason.
-Does it run on other versions of Qt?
-I was wondering why the version requirement was so specific.
+Was able to find it at [https://download.qt.io/archive/qt/4.8/4.8.7/].
+Was able to build SCIRun, but added it to .gitignore because it was too heavy.
+Was not able to use the shell script to build, but was able to use the "cd bin" and "cmake ../Superbuild" commands.

 ## Sources:
 [https://stackoverflow.com]